demize/ghirahim_rs/README.rst

 To have the bot leave your channel, go to its channel and type ``!leave``.
 It will no longer respond to commands or delete messages in your channel.
 It should leave immediately, but again, it's possible it could run up against the rate limit; if this is the case, it will leave the next time it receives a message in your channel.

-The bot also checks hourly to ensure it's in every channel it should be and not in any it shouldn't be.

 Configuring the bot
 ^^^^^^^^^^^^^^^^^^^